jhmin99/custom-shoppingmall-service-docs/docs/index.md

     - Write and submit reviews for purchased items.
     - Edit or delete existing reviews.
 - **Inquiry**
-    - Submit inquiries about products or general customer service questions.
+    - Submit inquiries about items or general customer service questions.
     - Track the status of submitted inquiries.
 - **Order**
     - Place new orders and track existing order status.
     - View order details.
 - **Item**
+    - Subscribe to item alerts

+### Public
+---
+- **Item**
-    - Browse and search for products.
+    - Browse and search for products
+        - Keyword based search
+        - Filtering (category, min/max price range, average review rating)
-    - View detailed information and reviews for each product.
+    - View detailed information and reviews for each product

+- **Review**
+    - Retrieve reviews by rating for a specific item
+    - Retrieve latest reviews for a specific item
+    - Retrieve reviews by rating and latest for a specific item

+- **Inquiry**
+    - View unresolved inquiries
+        - Item inquiries
+        - Customer inquiries
+    - View resolved inquiries
+        - Item inquiries
+        - Customer inquiries
+    - View all inquiries
+        - Item inquiries
+        - Customer inquiries
+    - View inquiry details